scrapy/scrapy/docs/faq.rst

 What Python versions does Scrapy support?
 -----------------------------------------

-Scrapy runs in Python 2.6 and 2.7.
+Scrapy is supported under Python 2.7 only.
+Python 2.6 support was dropped starting at Scrapy 0.20.

-Does Scrapy work with Python 3.0?
+Does Scrapy work with Python 3?
 ---------------------------------

-No, and there are no plans to port Scrapy to Python 3.0 yet.
-At the moment, Scrapy works with Python 2.6 and 2.7.
+No, but there are plans to support Python 3.3+.
+At the moment, Scrapy works with Python 2.7.

 .. seealso:: :ref:`faq-python-versions`.